mekhtiche/left_hand/README.md

       $ roslaunch robot Recording.launch

-  if you have permission denied error you need to change the permission of Servo_driver.py and finger.py
+  if you have permission denied error you need to change the permission fir I2C device

       $ sudo nano /lib/udev/rules.d/60-i2c-tools.rule